 Cabernet sauvignon is a grape that shows riper fruit character from warmer New World wine regions like California, Washington, Chile, and Australia.
 Napa Valley has built a reputation on the back of cabernet sauvignon, creating some serious palate power and remarkable aging potential.
 In Old World regions, like Italy and France, cab is most often blended.
 Bordeaux's best blends consist primarily of cabernet sauvignon, merlot, and cab franc.
 In Italy, cabernet sauvignon is typically found in the gutsy "Super Tuscan," a red wine blend that falls outside of Italy's strict DOC appellation regulations.

 Thanks to the tighter tannins in cabernet sauvignon, this wine is built for fat and protein.
 Red meat is its first love.
-Everything from burgers and brats to prime rib and hearty sausage dishes pair perfectly with the red wine.
+Everything from burgers and brats to prime rib and hearty sausage dishes pairs perfectly with the red wine.
 Strong-flavored cheese (think Stilton, cheddar, or Gruyere) and umami-rich mushroom dishes marry well with cab.
 A mushroom Swiss burger with truffle aioli would make a delicious pairing.

 Cabernet sauvignon is aged in oak, with some more affordable, fruit-forward bottles meant for immediate consumption, while others can be successfully cellared for a decade or more.
 Decant cabernet sauvignon for at least 30 minutes and serve in a red wine glass to allow its complex aromas and flavors to open up.
 The roomy glass also allows you to swirl the wine when tasting.